jmacarthur/minimus-servo/README.md

 ## How to use the controller

 You should now have a device called /dev/ttyACM0.
-Run 'screen /dev/ttyACM0 115200' (you may need sudo), or run your favoure terminal emulator.
+Run 'screen /dev/ttyACM0 115200' (you may need sudo), or run your favourite terminal emulator.

 Typing the numbers 0-9 on the serial console should roughly set the servo position.
 This is only meant for testing and will only affect pin PC6.